Click here to check out our Pure Kombucha™ – SCOBY Starter Culture, fermented in glass, shipped in glass!

-We asked ourselves, how do neutral water molecules and charged bacterias interact with each other within a contained “electrified” space?
-Because beer is alcoholic, for real world anecdotes we looked at cheese.
-The first was – how cheese is affected by stainless steel vs. wood at a microbiotic level.
-We had to look no further than the “Cheese Nun” in Bethlehem, CT.
-This was a smoking gun to show affect.
-But then we also learned how the stress levels of animals changed as a result of their enclosure.
-Studies found that when enclosed by an electrified fence animals excreted more stress hormones than when a natural barrier was used.
-This stress in turn changed the flavor and hormonal content of the milk.
-So actually, the best cheese really does come from from the happiest, or at least, stress free animals!
-There’s two morals of the story at play here.
+More research revealed studies showing how the stress levels of animals changed as a result of their enclosure.
+When enclosed by an electrified fence animals excreted more stress hormones than when a natural barrier was used.
+This in turn altered the flavor profile and hormonal content of the milk.
+Actually, the best cheese really does come from from the happiest, stress free animals!

 How does stainless steel affect bacteria growth?
 Negatively, as an anti-biotic, creating a less diverse population of microbiota and therefore, less energetic outcome than could be achieved by using a sum neutral vessel, like glass, lead free ceramic or wood.
 What is the “ambient charge” of a steel fermentation vessel?
 If it’s been de-magnetized, a metal vessel can still collect ambient charge.
 Just like a person can collect “static cling” – or you can feel someones vibe.
 Using a metal fermentation vessel the kombucha brewer is unknowingly throwing out of balance, microbiota and energies of scale at an atomic level.